HiveDesk

 Working Hours

 The standard working hours in Puerto Rico are 8 hours per day, totaling 40 hours per week.
-Overtime is compensated at 150% of the regular hourly rate and applies to any work beyond 8 hours per day or 40 hours per week.
+Overtime is compensated at 150% of the regular hourly rate for hours beyond 8 in a day or 40 in a week.
+Work performed on the employee's designated rest day must be compensated at 200% of the regular rate.
 Night shift work, typically between 10 PM and 6 AM, is also compensated at 150% of the regular hourly rate.
+Employers must maintain accurate time records for at least 3 years.

 The legal minimum age for employment in Puerto Rico is 16 years, with strict regulations to prevent child labor, especially in hazardous industries.